-Echeveria Perle von Nurnberg is a beautiful rosette succulent available in lavender-pink colour.
+Echeveria Perle von Nurnberg is a beautiful rosette succulent available in lavender-pink color.
 It is quite famous for its flower-like appearance and all echeveria succulents are easy to grow especially for beginners.
-It grows best outdoors in full sun to light shade as its colouring gets deep and intensified while kept in full sun.
+It grows best outdoors in full sun to light shade as its coloring gets deep and intensified while kept in full sun.

 Best indoor succulents for beginners